chetnashah/webconcepts/Expo/README.md

 2. `ReactNativeHostWrapper(application, originalAppRNHost)` - `double delegate pattern -> extend the delegate as well as delegate to the original delegate.

+## Managed workflow

+config plugins only make sense with managed workflow.

 ## How expo go installs itself on simulator/emulator